apigee-labs/rapier/README.md

-# Rapier - REST APIs from Entities and Relationships.
+# Rapier - REST APIs from Entities and Relationships

 ## Table of Contents
 - [Introduction](#introduction)